haasn/mpvhq-old/DOCS/man/vo.rst

         vec2 size
             The size of the texture, in pixels.

-        In addition to these parameters, the following unfiforms are also globally available:
+        In addition to these parameters, the following uniforms are also globally available:

         float random
-            A random number in the range [0-1], different per frame. vec2 subsample (source-shader only)
+            A random number in the range [0-1], different per frame. int frame
+            A simple count of frames rendered, increases by one per frame and never resets (regardless of seeks).
+        vec2 subsample (source-shader only)
             The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content). float cmul (source-shader only)